Digg StumbleUpon LinkedIn YouTube Flickr Facebook Twitter RSS Reset

 Q 7. muscle involved in opening upper esophageal sphincter during swallowing

-Q 8. most common esophageal symptom is
+Q 14. most common esophageal symptom is

-Q 9. characteristic of oropharyngeal dysphagia
+Q 16. hallmark of oropharyngeal dysphagia

 Q 17. skin disease that may involve esophagus

-Q 21. peristalsis that begins at the point of esophageal distension and proceeds distally is called
+Q 18. peristalsis that begins at the point of esophageal distension and proceeds distally is called

 Q 24. innervation to the muscular acting on UES to facilitate its opening during swallowing comes from